iSHAREScheme/iSHARESatellite/INSTALL.md

 # <a id="pre-requisites">  1.
 Pre-requisites </a>

+There are various ways to deploy satellite.
+However this guide is only for standalone deployment of satellite in a VM using docker containers.
 The proposed model requires virtual machines provisioned on cloud providers and/or on-prem with prescribed operating systems and following software's installed in them.
 Make sure that you have them before beginning.

 *Note: the scripts and components are tested in versions mentioned in the brackets, usually it should work well in higher version as well.*